What is a branded parasol?

 Comfort isn’t a luxury at outdoor events.
 It’s the difference between a pass-by and a proper interaction.

-2. Dwell time: More time = more engagement
+2) More dwell time = more engagement

 The longer someone stays in your space, the more likely they are to:- Sample your product